 2-1.
 Design a 8-bit counter using T flip-flops, extending the above structure to 8-bits.
 Your design needs to be hierarchical, using a T flip-flop in behavioral modeling, and rest either in dataflow or gate-level modeling.
 Develop a testbench and validate the design.
-Assign Clock input to SW15, Clear\n to SW0, Enable to SW1, and Q to LED7-LED0.
-Implement the design and verify the functionality in hardware.
+Assign Clock input, Clear_n, Enable, and Q. Implement the design and verify the functionality in hardware.